 - On test case run end, stub requests received by the mock server are checked by asserting

-- All stubs in the test case have been hit.
+- All stubs from the test case have been hit.

-- If the ‘Check Hit Order’ option is selected under the HTTP Stubs tab on the test case edit view, the stubs have been hit in ascending order by stub number.
+- If the ‘Check Hit Order’ option is selected under the HTTP Stubs tab on the test case edit view, the stubs from the test case have been hit in ascending order by stub number.

 - Setting a delay for response